Solve each quadratic equation using the zero-factor property. See Example 5. x² - 100 = 0

 Zero-Factor Property

-The zero-factor property states that if the product of two factors is zero, then at least one of the factors must be zero.
-This principle is used to solve quadratic equations by factoring them into products and setting each factor equal to zero to find the solutions.
+The zero-factor property states that if the product of two factors equals zero, then at least one of the factors must be zero.
+This principle is essential for solving quadratic equations factored into binomials, allowing us to set each factor equal to zero and solve for the variable.

 Factoring involves rewriting a quadratic equation as a product of two binomials or simpler expressions.
-For example, the difference of squares a² - b² factors into (a - b)(a + b).
-Recognizing factoring patterns helps simplify equations for applying the zero-factor property.
+For example, x² - 100 can be factored using the difference of squares into (x - 10)(x + 10).
+Factoring simplifies the equation and prepares it for applying the zero-factor property.